 Moisture is the primary reason for termite infestation.
 Moisture provides them with the ideal condition to grow and reproduce.
 Preventing your home from excess moisture can help you in termite prevention.

-Check if there is any leak or decay in your home?
-Moisture walls work, and decay roofs work as perfect hosts for termite growth.
+Check if there is any leak or decay in your home.
+Moisture walls work, and decay roofs are perfect hosts for termite growth.

 Declutter Your Home:

 It’s necessary to carry a decluttering drive in your home.
-Pay serious attention to useless papers, old magazines, newspapers, and cardboards since these things provide a great environment and moisture for termite growth.
+Pay serious attention to useless papers, old magazines, newspapers, and cardboard since these things provide a great environment and moisture for termite growth.

 Usage of Borate Before Painting: